NorChainOfficial/norchain-sdk/apps/landing/QUICK_START.md

 ## ✅ BUILD SUCCESSFUL!

-Your Xaheen Chain landing page has been successfully built and is ready for deployment!
+Your NorChain Chain landing page has been successfully built and is ready for deployment!

 ---